What we are doing to help people.

 - Comprehensive Psychiatric Rehabilitation Center (CPRC): Places for People’s 5 CPRC teams help people with serious mental illnesses progress toward personal recovery goals.
 While services can be intensive, the team model promotes individuals receiving psychiatric and medical services outside of the team, often in the community.
 The services that individuals receive vary depending on their interests and goals, but often include assistance with housing, medication management, financial management, assistance with daily living activities, assistance finding a job or completing an education, and health and wellness education.
 CPRC services can be a bridge to Transition services, or they may be a long-term support system, depending on each individual’s needs and readiness to increase his or her level of independence.

-- Transition: Places for People also has 2 teams dedicated to helping people decrease the assistance they receive and to increase their independence.
-For individuals seeking to transition to lower levels of care–or to exit public assistance–we have structured programs to identify current or potential barriers to independence, to develop necessary skills (including managing an illness and employment), to assist in building a strong personal support system, and to ensure that access to increased levels of care are available, if needed.
+- Transition: For individuals seeking to transition to lower levels of care–or to exit public assistance–we have structured programs to identify current or potential barriers to independence, to develop necessary skills (including managing an illness and employment), to assist in building a strong personal support system, and to ensure that access to increased levels of care are available, if needed.

 Studies indicate that people with serious mental illnesses die an average of 25 years earlier than the general population.Typically, the causes of death are medical illnesses that were not treated or risk factors that could have been modified, including high blood pressure, diabetes, or substance abuse.